abinit/abinit/doc/tutorial/gwr1.md

 in particular the band parallelism that is not available when the CG eigensolver is used.
 <!--
-Note also that we suggest disabling the FFT parallelization by using [[npfft]] 1. to 1 to enable k-point, band, and FFT parallelization, and [[autoparal]] to 1 to allow ABINIT to determine an optimal distribution, with [[npfft]] fixed at 1.
+Note also that we suggest disabling the FFT parallelization by using [[npfft]] 1. to 1 to enable $\kk$-point, band, and FFT parallelization, and [[autoparal]] to 1 to allow ABINIT to determine an optimal distribution, with [[npfft]] fixed at 1.
 -->